 Ongoing and preventive maintenance of the existing infrastructure, facilities and equipment ensures all assets operate at or above industry standards.
 Annual inspections and the asset management program guide NTTA's budgeted investment in RMF.
-The estimated FY2021 beginning balance of the fund is \$42.7 million.
-Therefore, a deposit of \$14.4 million is required to cover the \$57.1 million in estimated project expenditures outlined in the FY2020-FY2024 Capital Plan and to maintain the \$5.0 million required reserve (see pages 95-96).
+Estimated project expenditures for FY2021 are \$58.3 million (see pages 116-121).
+The estimated expenditures include the Project Delivery and Maintenance department's \$44.6 million for infrastructure maintenance requirements; IT department's \$13.5 million primarily to replace outdated cameras, servers, computers and equipment; and \$1.8 million for consulting and professional fees.
+The estimated balance of the RMF is \$52.5 million.
+Therefore, a deposit of \$5.9 million is required to cover the \$58.3 million in project expenditures and to maintain the \$5.0 million required reserve (see calculation on page 117).